 I believe the Bible is the Word of God.
 I believe that it is inerrant and infallible; otherwise, one error would make the whole unworthy of my confidence.
 Unfortunately it seems that as E.J.
 Young says in his book, Thy Word is Truth – “…modern man no longer is ready to listen to the voice of the one living and eternal God, but prefers rather the changing sands of human opinion for the foundation upon which to build his religious life.”

 We all know that time changes opinions.
-What once was thought to be wrong, what once may have brought shame now is viewed as right, and cause pride.
+What once was thought to be wrong, what once may have brought shame now is viewed as right, and causes pride.
 This is why we need a standard.
 Standards don’t change.
 God’s word, the Bible sets the standard.

 “The grass withers, the flower fades, but the word of our God will stand forever.”
 Isaiah 40:8